Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 ---

 ## 🔐 Authentication & Authorization
+Securing webservices by limiting who can view or update data.

 ### 🔑 Authentication
 Verifies user identity, like using OAuth, JWT (JSON Web Tokens, are stateless token passed in headers).